Skip to main content

 Another case that illustrates the liability of apartment owners for unsafe steps is Bolick v.
 Linens of the Week, 498 S.E.2d 679 (Ga.
 Ct.
 App.
 1998).

-In Bolick, a tenant was injured when she fell on a stairway leading from the parking lot to her apartment.
+In Bolick, a tenant was injured when she fell on a stairway connecting the parking lot to her apartment.
 The stairway was in disrepair, with missing treads and loose handrails.
 The tenant sued the apartment owner, alleging that the owner had a duty to maintain the stairway in a safe condition and had breached that duty.

 The court again agreed with the tenant and found the apartment owner liable for the injuries.
 The court held that the owner had a duty to maintain the stairway in a safe condition and had failed to do so.
 The court also noted that the owner had notice of the dangerous condition of the stairway, as other tenants had complained about it before the accident occurred.